dewyze/vim-tada/README.md

 ## Format

+Vim tada will recognize files named `Tadafile` or with the `.tada` extension.

 - **Topics**: Start with `-` and end with `:`
     - This is a topic:
 - **Todo Items**: Start with `- [ ] ` followed by text